Kyrgyz Academy of Sciences

-The aims of the Academy are to carry out research in natural, engineering, and social sciences, to train scientists in all fields of knowledge, to advise the government in matters of scientific policy, and to disseminate knowledge.
-The Academy defines the research topics in the national research institutions, coordinates basic research funded by the state, participates in international organizations, and organizes symposia and conferences to discuss scientific issues and coordinate research.
+The aims of the academy are to carry out research in natural, engineering, and social sciences, to train scientists in all fields of knowledge, to advise the government in matters of scientific policy, and to disseminate knowledge.
+The academy defines the research topics in the national research institutions, coordinates basic research funded by the state, participates in international organizations, and organizes symposia and conferences to discuss scientific issues and coordinate research.
 As of 2008, there are 37 academicians, 57 corresponding members, and 7 foreign members.
-Academician Murat Djumataev was elected to a position as the new president of the Academy on 31 October 2017.
+Academician Kanat Abdrakhmatov was elected to a position as the new president of the Academy on 28 November 2022.

 History

 The history of the Kyrgyz Academy of Sciences begins in 1943 when Kyrgyz Branch of the Academy of Sciences of the USSR was established.
 It included institutes of geology, biology, chemistry, language, and history.
 An increasing potential of the branch resulted in establishing the Academy of Sciences of Kyrgyz SSR by a decree of the Council of Ministers of the Soviet Union on August 17, 1954.
-Among 8 research units of the Academy were institutes of: chemistry, geology, botanic, water management and energy, history, zoology and parasitology, language and literature, and medicine.
+Among 8 research units of the academy were institutes of: chemistry, geology, botanic, water management and energy, history, zoology and parasitology, language and literature, and medicine.
 In December 1993, the Academy of Sciences was transformed into National Academy of Sciences with newly established South branch.

 Departments and Institutions

-The Academy has 3 major departments (sections), specifically:
+The academy has 3 major departments (sections), specifically: